 Working with the other parent on gifts can also prevent awkward exchanges.
 You don’t want to both buy your child the same doll or for one of you buy them a video game they already have.
 But if you collaborate, then you can avoid these issues altogether and keep the other in check with the budget.

 At the end of the day, gift-giving should be about bringing joy into your child’s life, and that is one thing you and the other parent should always agree on.

 Hopefully, you and your child’s other parent can come to a cordial agreement about gift-giving procedures.
 But, if the issue cannot be resolved and does lead to a case of parental alienation, then you may need to get the court involved.
 Parental alienation is still under debate by psychologists and the courts, but they do recognize that manipulating a child against one parent can constitute abuse and lead to a change in custody.

 If you have been a victim of parental alienation, then you will want to have Montgomery County family law attorney at Law Offices of Sheryl R. Rentz, P.C. review your case and determine how to proceed.
 Parental alienation cases are complex and require detailed evidence to support a custody change.
-To discuss your case in a no-cost consultation, contact us toll-free at (866) 290-9292.
+To discuss your case in a no-cost consultation, contact us at (610) 645-0100.